When I was at Jaycar buying the solar panel I was also offered a deal on a 100 Ah SLA battery and battery box. I declined.

 Batteries are available in the same physical sizes as SLA batteries, making SLA replacement easy.
 For example, this 18 Ah LiFePO4 battery.

-Some LiFePO4 batteries come with Bluetooth and you can use a cellphone app to check its voltage, state of charge and temperature.
+Some LiFePO4 batteries and BMSes come with Bluetooth so you can use a cellphone app to check its voltage, state of charge and temperature.

 Holds a high enough voltage to be able to recharge DJI drone batteries.
 (The DJI car charger will not function under 13.0-13.5 V.)